-If your boat is not intended to have an upper station, DO NOT climb on the integrated stairs of your hardtop while your vessel is underway or occupying the top of the hardtop.
+If your boat is not intended to have an upper station, DO NOT climb on the integrated ladders of your hardtop while your vessel is underway or occupying the top of the hardtop.

-In the absence of a second station, Stairs and hardtop are not intended to be occupied while underway
+In the absence of a second station, Stairs and hardtop are not intended to be occupied while underway W-31

 DO NOT access the tower while the boat is underway.
-W-3
+W-38